jotavare/42-resources/README.md

 ## 🛠️ 42 RESOURCES (Under Construction)
-In this repository, you will find various resources that will help you in your 42 journey.

-Want to make a correction or add a link that you think is usefull for a 42 Students?

-Feel free to contact me in slack, linkedin or do a pull request.
-All contributtions are welcome.
+Welcome to the 42 RESOURCES repository!
+Here, you will find a collection of resources that have been helpful to me during my time at 42 School.
+If you would like to make a correction or add a useful link for fellow 42 students, please feel free to reach out to me via Slack, LinkedIn, or submit a pull request.
+All contributions are greatly appreciated and will be evaluated for inclusion in the repository."

 ## INDEX
 | **[42 SCHOOL](#42school)** | **[EXTENSIONS](#extensions)** | **[MISC](#misc)** | **[APPS](#apps)** |